max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 * fastapi = "0.85.0"

 **IMPORTANT:** make sure you have a [.dockerignore file](https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry/blob/master/examples/fast_api_multistage_build/.dockerignore) in your application root which excludes your local virtual environment in .venv!
-Otherwise you will have an issue activating that virtual environment when running the container.
+Otherwise, you will have an issue activating that virtual environment when running the container.

 ## Configuration
-Configuration is done trough the following environment variables during docker build.
+Configuration is done through the following environment variables during docker build.
 For all the following configuration options please see always the [official Gunicorn documentation](https://docs.gunicorn.org/en/stable/settings.html) if you would like to do a deep dive.
 Following environment variables are supported: